Dipropalin

 Dipropalin is a preëmergent dinitroaniline herbicide.
 It is currenctly not commercially used in western countries, but may be available in China and used in India.
 It has low acute toxicity.
 It is used on turf.
 Tests in the 1960s in the USA evaluated its performance as a trifluralin analog, where it scored the highest pre-emergent effectiveness amongst methyl-group analogs, though losing to several trifluoromethyls, such as trifluralin itself.
 Dipropalin's methyl group does see increased post-emergent activity, but no trifluralin analog was effective in this regard.
+Dipropalin is chemically identical to trifluralin, except that trifluralin's trifluoromethyl group is switched for dipropalin's methyl.

+In another study, dipropalin scored better than trifluralin at controlling broadleaf weeds, but worse at grassy weeds, and much worse against sedges.
+Neither herbicide caused crop injury, even at 20 lb/ac. active ingredient applied, and another study found dipropalin to be much less effective against bluegrass than trifluralin, and with 80% control of crabgrass, though many tested herbicides achieved better, including trifluralin at 98%.